Vaishnavi-hub/Vaishnavi-hub/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on Python
+- 🔭 I’m a Software Developer at Publicis Sapient
-- 🌱 I’m currently learning Machine Learning
+- 🌱 I’m working on Java, SpringBoot & React
 - 👯 I’m looking to collaborate on Projects
 - 📫 How to reach me: vaishuas24@gmail.com